-Scripps Health President and CEO Chris Van Gorder Receives Guardian Award from USC for Alumni Service
+Scripps CEO Receives 2007 Guardian Award from USC

 LOS ANGELES – The University of Southern California’s School of Policy, Planning and Development has honored Scripps Health President and CEO Chris Van Gorder, FACHE, with the 2007 Guardian Award for alumni service in recognition of his visionary leadership in the community he serves.
 Van Gorder earned his master’s in public administration from USC in 1986.